DidacticFishstick/ultrastar-wingman/README.md

 ## API

-Ultrastar Wingman provides a REST API which can do basically anything the Frontend can do.
+Ultrastar Wingman provides a REST API which can do most of what the Frontend can do.
 The exact endpoints can be found under `/docs` (e.g. `http://localhost:8080/docs`).

 ## Contributing